lindaperez/1_bk_Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 	The view Analysis of Outcomes Based on Launch Date provides the way to answer our first fundamental question that is, What is the best time to create a "Play" Crowdfunding campaign.

+	The best month is May.

 	The way that this view answer this questions and some others is through a pivot table and a pivot chart.

-* The pivot table shows a pinpoint in May that represent the month where the Play campaigns have overcomed most successfully over the years with 111 campaigns.
+	* The pivot table shows a pinpoint in May that represent the month where the Play campaigns have overcomed most successfully over the years.

-The best way to compare how are the months balanced over the years is the pivot chart.
+	The best way to compare how the months are balanced over the years is the pivot chart.

 	* The pivot chart image "Theater Outcomes Based on Launch Date" shows a Line Chart with several pinpoints one of them represents the most succefull month to launch a category that is May with 111, some others worst escenarios like may and october with 52 and 50 failed campaigns respectively.

 	Definitely, It may help to define when the Play campaign should be launch based on the history of the campaigns.

 - What can you conclude about the Outcomes based on Goals?

 	The view Analysis of Outcomes Based on Goals provides the way to answer our second fundamental question that is, Will be able the campaign to reach the goal spected, $ 10.000, is it too much to launch the campaig?
 Is there any correlation betweeen the goal amount and the succefulness of Play campaigns?

 	To answer this questions It was designed a table with the range of possible Goals or bugets and the amount of the successful, failed, canceled projects and their percentages.

 - What are some limitations of this dataset?